RobertTalbert/discretecs/MTH325-Fall2024/course-docs/MTH 325 Fall 2024 syllabus.md

 **Webpage:** The course Blackboard site is at http://lms.gvsu.edu.
 A Course Page, containing a summary of links to important documents and a record of class activities, is [at this link](https://docs.google.com/document/d/1HAZgvPWV7PeU774Ou-lfoNLWRDSsH9HBjf0ftqW1lus/edit?usp=sharing).

-**Resources:** The **Class Vault** is a wiki containing articles for each of the major concepts of MTH 325 (and MTH 225) and will serve as our primary "textbook": https://publish.obsidian.md/discretecs Other resources, such as video content and instructional websites, will be provided as needed.
+**Resources:** The **Course Vault** is a wiki containing articles for each of the major concepts of MTH 325 (and MTH 225) and will serve as our primary "textbook": https://publish.obsidian.md/discretecs Other resources, such as video content and instructional websites, will be provided as needed.
 There is no required textbook, but the online text [Discrete Mathematics: An Open Introduction](https://discrete.openmathbooks.org/dmoi3.html) is available for free as an optional supplement.

 **Technology requirements:** It's highly recommended to have a laptop and access to a high-speed internet connection for work outside of class.
 You will need access to a basic handheld calculator for Checkpoint assessments in class.
 There is no preferred model of device.
 For in-class technology use, please see the policies in the "How we will use technology" section below.